OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 .. note:: It's recommended to create a DB backup before manually modifying it.

-vCenter 7.0 Snapshot behaviour
+vCenter 7.0 Snapshot behavior
 =================================

-VMs in vCenter 7.0 exhibit a new behaviour regarding snapshots and disks attach/detach operations.
+VMs in vCenter 7.0 exhibit a new behavior regarding snapshots and disks attach/detach operations.
 When vCenter 7.0 detects that any change in the number of disks attached to a VM, it automatically cleans all the VM snapshots.
-For this reason, OpenNebula won't allow to change the number of disks of a VM if the VM has snapshots.
+OpenNebula doesn't take this into account yet, so the snapshots stated by OpenNebula, after a disk attach or disk detach, are pointing to a null vCenter reference, and as such, cannot be used.
+Please keep this in mind before a solution is implemented.